Home Working in Australia – What you need to know

 Australia levies taxes on your wages.
 The Australian Tax Office (ATO) takes care of this.
 The good news is that your employer pays the taxes, so the tax is withheld at source.
 It is therefore normal for your employer to ask you for your TFN when he offers you a job and you have 28 days to provide it after your hire.

-Even if you have a temporary work visa (WHV, TSS visa, etc.), you are subject to this tax as soon as you earn more than $450 per month.
-In this case, your company contributes to your superannuation (10.5% of your salary) and for your health insurance, called Medicare levy (2% of your salary).
+Even if you have a temporary work visa (WHV, TSS visa, etc.), you are subject to this tax.
+On top of your salary, your company must also contribute to your superannuation (11% of your salary) and for your health insurance, called Medicare levy (2% of your salary).

 Backpacker Advice